davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 `home-manager` add to your system are symbolic links, and Spotlight won't index symlinks.
-There's [a very long thread about this on GitHub](https://github.com/nix-community/home-manager/issues/1341) if you're interested in reading, but I've found that that [`mac-app-util`](https://github.com/hraban/mac-app-util) is the easiest way to set this up.
+There's [a very long thread about this on GitHub](https://github.com/nix-community/home-manager/issues/1341) if you're interested in reading.
+From the various options discussed there, [`mac-app-util`](https://github.com/hraban/mac-app-util) is the easiest way to get this working as expected.

-We can add it as another input at the top of our flake, and then modify our flake output to load `mac-app-util` in both `nix-darwin` and `home-manager`:
+We can add it as another input at the top of our flake and then modify our flake output to load `mac-app-util` in both `nix-darwin` and `home-manager`:

 ```nix